-Mediation Lawyer Brisbane, Toowoomba, Ipswich & North Lakes
+Mediation Lawyers Brisbane, Toowoomba, Ipswich & North Lakes

 Mediation is one of the many options available to separating couples on your pathway to resolution.

 It is generally a quicker and more cost-effective option and can be used early on in your journey to resolve matters, potentially avoiding the significant cost and stress of an ongoing family law matter and court.

 An independent and neutral third party (the mediator) works with you and your former partner, and your family lawyers as the case may be, to negotiate and reach a decision about future arrangements for parenting and/or the division of property.

 The mediator’s role is to assist both of you to generate options, explore issues in depth, reality test options and reach the best possible joint decision given your circumstances.
 They cannot impose any decisions.